cs1302uga/cs1302-tutorials/visibility/protected.rst

        lotr.setPrice(lotr.getPrice() * 0.8); // <---- LINE3
    } // main

-The visibility situation for each labelled line is summarized in the table below.
+The visibility situation for each labeled line is summarized in the table below.

 ====  ===================  =========  ===========  ==============  =============  ===========  ========